Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Improving the Robustness of Vision Transformers

 where $\tilde{\vy}$ denotes the uniform distribution: $\tilde{y}_{k} = \frac{1}{K}$ where $K$ is the total number of classes. $f(\vx; \boldsymbol{\theta})$ denotes the function mapping the input image into the logit space.

-\textbf{Logit space: $\ell_2$ Loss} ~An alternative to pre-assuming labels for negative augmentation is to add the constraints on the logit space (or the space of predicted probability).
+\textbf{$\ell_2$ Loss} ~An alternative to pre-assuming labels for negative augmentation is to add the constraints on the logit space (or the space of predicted probability).
 Inspired by existing work~\citep{alp, trades, augmix} which provides an extra regularization term encouraging similar logits between clean and ``positive'' augmented counterparts, we instead encourage the logits of clean examples and their corresponding negative augmentations to be far away.
 In this way, we prevent the model from relying on the non-robust features preserved in negative views.
 Specifically, we maximize the $\ell_2$ distance between the predicted probability of clean examples and their corresponding negative views.
-The loss on negative views, therefore, can be formulated as:

-Here the $\ell_2$ distance is computed over the predicted probability rather than the logits $f({\vx}; \boldsymbol{\theta})$ because empirically we observe that maximizing the difference of logits can cause numerical instability.
+The loss on negative views, therefore, can be formulated as: Here the $\ell_2$ distance is computed over the predicted probability rather than the logits $f({\vx}; \boldsymbol{\theta})$ because empirically we observe that maximizing the difference of logits can cause numerical instability.